 A couple of workers should be placed upon the street to hand out literature and gospel tracts to those who will receive them.
-These workers must be careful about the way they approach people and not create resentment.
+These workers must be careful about the way they approach people so as not to create resentment.
 Otherwise, complaints may be given to the police.